senegrom/GridPuzzle/README.md

 Try `run.py -v ex.exampleSudoku` for all intermediate steps when solving the example Sudoku.

 ## Puzzle types
-Default implementations for arbitrary sizes exist for Sudoku, _Killer Sudoku_ (has additional sum constraints on areas of the puzzle), and _Futoshiki_.
+Default implementations for arbitrary sizes exist for _Sudoku_, _Killer Sudoku_ (has additional sum constraints on areas of the puzzle), and _Futoshiki_ (has inequality constraints).
 They can be extended using the built in rules.

 An example is the puzzle called _Miracle Sudoku_ given in `ex/miracleSudoku.py`.
 Here in addition to normal Sudoku rules adjacent and knight-move distant fields must not be equal.
 Also, fields that are adjacent horizontally or vertically must not have difference exactly 1.